cloudflare/cloudflare-docs-engine/src/content/learning/security-model.md

 ![Spectre-vulnerability-@2x](https://blog-cloudflare-com-assets.storage.googleapis.com/2020/07/Spectre-vulnerability-@2x.png)
 We get a lot of questions about Spectre.
 The V8 team at Google has stated in no uncertain terms that [V8 itself cannot defend against Spectre](https://arxiv.org/abs/1902.05178).
 Since Workers relies on V8 for sandboxing, many have asked if that leaves Workers vulnerable.
 However, we do not need to depend on V8 for this; the Workers environment presents many alternative approaches to mitigating Spectre.

-Spectre is complicated and nuanced, and there's no way I can cover everything there is to know about it or how Workers addresses it in a single blog post.
-But, hopefully I can clear up some of the confusion and concern.
+Spectre is complicated and nuanced, and there's no way we can cover everything there is to know about it or how Workers addresses it in a single article.
+But, hopefully we can clear up some of the confusion and concern.
 ### What is it?
 Spectre is a class of attacks in which a malicious program can trick the CPU into "speculatively" performing computation using data that the program is not supposed to have access to.
 The CPU eventually realizes the problem and does not allow the program to see the results of the speculative computation.
 However, the program may be able to derive bits of the secret data by looking at subtle side effects of the computation, such as the effects on cache.